evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 ## Infotainment

-### Navigation system
+### Navigation System

 With the an optional in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

-### Phone mirroring
+### Phone Mirroring

 Furthermore, the Lexus RZ 450e supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 ### Sound system

 You can choose between two sound systems on the Lexus RZ 450e.

-With the Standard, you get 14 speakers with a max system output of  watts.
-With the Mark Levinson Premium Surround Sound, you get 14 speakers with a max system output of  watts.
+- With the Standard, you get 14 speakers with a max system output of  watts.
+- With the Mark Levinson Premium Surround Sound, you get 14 speakers with a max system output of  watts.

 The model has 5 USB-C connections as standard.